Perfect Dinner Rolls

 - Punch dough down.
 Turn onto a lightly floured surface; divide into 24 pieces.
 Shape each into a roll.
 Place 2 in. apart on baking sheets coated with cooking spray.
 Cover and let rise until doubled, about 30 minutes.

-- Bake at 350° for 12-15 minutes or until lightly browned.
+- Meanwhile, preheat oven to 350°.
+Bake until lightly browned, 12-15 minutes.
 Remove from pans to wire racks.
-Yield: 2 dozen.

 This was given to me by my sister law, Annja.
 It has now become a Holliday tradition in our home.
 Very easy, to make with great flavor!